Mayaheros urophthalmus

-Mayaheros urophthalmus, also known as the Mayan cichlid or Mexican mojarra is a species of cichlid.
+Mayaheros urophthalmus, also known as the Mayan cichlid or Mexican mojarra, is a species of cichlid.

 Taxonomy

-Previously, this species was a member of the genus Cichlasoma and the subgeneric section Nandopsis.
-However, the genus Cichlasoma is in revision and has been restricted to the 12 species of South American cichlids related to Cichlasoma bimaculatum.
-Thus, many of the approximately 100 species that were formerly members of Cichlasoma have yet to be formally assigned to a new genus.
+Previously, this species was placed in the genus Cichlasoma and the subgeneric section Nandopsis, that genus is in revision and has been restricted to the 12 species of South American cichlids related to Cichlasoma bimaculatum.
+Thus, many of the roughly 100 species that were formerly members of Cichlasoma have yet to be formally assigned to new genera.

 Distribution

 This species can be found in Middle America.
 It is native to the Atlantic slope of tropical Mesoamerica, ranging from eastern Mexico southward to Nicaragua.
-It was first recorded from Everglades National Park, Florida in 1983 and is now a common nonindigenous fish in South Florida.
+It was first recorded from Everglades National Park, Florida, in 1983, and is now a common nonindigenous fish in South Florida.

 Habitat

-The Mayan cichlid inhabits freshwater marshes, mangrove swamps, lakes, rivers, rocky shorelines, lagoons, estuaries and coastal islands.
-Adults prefer coastal lagoons and rivers and may survive in marine conditions.
+The Mayan cichlid inhabits freshwater marshes, mangrove swamps, lakes, rivers, rocky shorelines, lagoons, estuaries, and coastal islands.
+Adults prefer coastal lagoons and rivers, and may survive in marine conditions.
 It can be found in oxygen-rich areas near submerged vegetation and over muddy substrates.
-However, despite its preference for waters with dissolved oxygen content of at least 3.5 mg/L, it is capable of surviving in extreme hypoxia.
-This is because it is an oxygen conformer, becoming much less active in hypoxic water, and even surviving virtual anoxia for up to two hours.
+Despite its preference for waters with dissolved oxygen content of at least 3.5 mg/L, though, it is capable of surviving in extreme hypoxia, because it is an oxygen conformer, becoming much less active in hypoxic water, and even surviving virtual anoxia for up to two hours.
 Unusually, this fish has been recorded in some cenotes in the Yucatan Peninsula.